Adjara: Machakhloba

 Machakhloba is a Machakhela gorge festivity, held in the second half of September.
 It is a traditional holiday celebrated in Machakhela gorge, Khelvachauri Municipality.
-The festival begins at the Machakhela rifle monument (at the point of convergence of the rivers Machakhela and Chorokhi), continues in the village Machakhispiri and ends in the village Zeda Chkhutuneti.
+The festival begins at the Machakhela rifle monument (at the point of convergence of the rivers Machakhelistskali and Chorokhi), continues in the village Machakhlispiri and ends in the village Zeda Chkhutuneti.

 Kolkhoba

 Kolkhoba is an ancient Laz festival.
 It is held at the end of August or at the beginning of September in Sarpi village, Khelvachauri District.
 The story of the Argonauts is performed on stage during the festival.